oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

 =======================

 In merge process we can replace any node on any level of our configuration.
-If node `replace` is exist and it contains some nodes which located on the same level of node `replace` - value of this nodes will be replaced by values from _last_ configuration from queue.
+If node `replace` is exist and it contains some nodes which located on the same level of node `replace` - value of these nodes will be replaced by values from _last_ configuration from queue.

 Defining an Action